• Skip to main content

 decorative versus non-decorative image examples

-In this example, we have drawn an arrow pointing to the bunting graphic to highlight that the bunting graphic is decorative.
+In this example, we have drawn an arrow pointing to the bunting graphic to highlight that it is decorative.

 Decorative images don’t convey meaning or add real value to someone’s understanding of the content on a page, whereas other images do.
-The photograph of the sundae helps to illustrate what a sundae is for those who don’t know or, if this were a restaurant website, shows what to expect if ordering a sundae at the restaurant.
+The photograph of the sundae helps illustrate what a sundae is for those who don’t know, or, if this were a restaurant website, what to expect when ordering a sundae.
 In this way, the photograph adds value to the page that the bunting image does not.
-If this were your website, you would want to enter alt text for the sundae photograph but not for the bunting image.
+If this were your website, you would want to add alt text to the sundae photograph but not to the bunting image.

 As smart as Accessibility Checker is, it has no way of knowing what is in your image and if it adds meaning to the content on the page.
-Because of this, Accessibility Checker will flag an error for every image that has an empty alternative text attribute.
-On this page, it will flag an Image Empty Alternative Text error for the bunting image, though this is actually correct for decorative images.
+Because of this, Accessibility Checker will flag every image that has an empty alternative text attribute as needing review.

-Once you have determined that the image is decorative, you will want to ‘Ignore’ the specific code for the bunting image so that it no longer counts against your accessibility tests score or shows as an error on the page or post.
+Once you have determined that the image is decorative, you will want to dismiss the specific code for the bunting image so that it no longer counts against your passed accessibility checks score or shows as an open issue in your reports.

-Another example of a possible false positive that Accessibility Checker might flag is a Missing Transcript error.
-A Missing Transcript error will appear if you have a media file (either video or audio) either linked to or embedded on the page.
+An example of a possible false positive that Accessibility Checker might flag is a Missing Transcript problem.
+A Missing Transcript problem will appear if you have a media file (either video or audio) either linked to or embedded on the page.

 Transcripts are required for all videos and audio files with speaking, however, Accessibility Checker has no way of knowing if your video or audio file contains words.